KailaniBailey/Google-Cybersecurity-Professional-Certificate/01. Foundations of Cybersecurity/Week 1: Welcome to the exciting world of cybersecurity/README.md

 # Welcome to the exciting world of cybersecurity
 > Begin your journey into cybersecurity!
 You'll explore the cybersecurity field, and learn about the job responsibilities of cybersecurity professionals.
+>
+> Explore the cybersecurity profession, including significant events that led to the development of the cybersecurity field and its continued importance to organizational operations.
+Learn about entry-level cybersecurity roles and responsibilities.
+>
 # Learning Objectives
 - Explain how this certificate program will help prepare learners for a career in security
 - Define the field of security